 Sometimes the quickest route is painfully difficult and you need to opt for a slower path, and that is totally okay!
 However, if you do find yourself in a situation like that, it would be a very good idea to document that somewhere for others to access — or even for your future self after you’ve become a master of your speedrun.

 Routing does not have to be anything too crazy.
 You could simply just pick what appears to be the quickest path and go for it.
 I am a bit of a perfectionist, so if you are like me and really want that time to go as low as possible, you may want to download a free timer online.
 I highly recommend going with LiveSplit.
-If you would like a full, detailed outline of which timer to use when speedrunning, I have a guide for that available here: The Best Speedrun Timer — Which Timer to Use For Speedrunning?
-(Opens in a new tab)
+If you would like a full, detailed outline of which timer to use when speedrunning, read about the best speedrun timer available.

 Time, or estimate the time of, each path you take through a section.
 I don’t recommend practicing the sections at this point.
 It will only slow your progress.
 A slopping, quick assessment of how to zip through the game as fast as you can is so much more important at this point than any amount of practice you can do.
 You may be practicing the wrong route/tricks if you start drilling this early into the speedrunning process.